 Persons with a health professional degree who seek support for doctoral research training are eligible to apply and should consult the CIHR guidelines for additional conditions.
 Students pursuing a combined MD/PhD program are eligible to apply, but are encouraged to review the guidelines of the MD/PhD Program Grants for MD/PhD students.

 CIHR MD/PhD Program Grants support students who are registered in a combined MD/PhD program.
 The proposed student(s) must be selected and endorsed by the Director of the MD/PhD program at each institution.
 Upon being informed of the availability of awards, the Director of the MD/PhD program of the eligible institution must provide supporting documentation to CIHR outlining the reasons for the recommendation.
 Awardees will receive an annual stipend of up to $21,000 per year.
 The maximum period of support for each recipient is six years.
 The award is not renewable.
-Student Funding/Financial Support for further information.
+See Student Resources for further information.

 Vanier CGS - The Vanier CGS program aims to attract and retain world-class doctoral students by supporting students who demonstrate both leadership skills and a high standard of scholarly achievement in graduate studies in social sciences and humanities, natural sciences and engineering, and health.
 Awardees will receive an annual stipend of $50,000 per year for a maximum of three years.
 Students wishing to apply for a Vanier CGS must do so through the Canadian university to which they are applying for doctoral studies.
 Learn more about how to be nominated by the University of Toronto at: Vanier Canada Graduate Scholarship or visit the Vanier CGS website at Vanier Canada Graduate Scholarship.